Martin Lewis issues warning over ‘the most dangerous form of mainstream debt’

 01:12

-Martin Lewis issues warning over ‘the most dangerous form of mainstream debt in the UK’
+Martin Lewis issues warning over ‘most dangerous form of mainstream debt in UK’

-While many people prioritise credit card debt, the money saving expert points to current account overdrafts - which typically charge interest as high as 40% - as being considerably more costly, and a trap many can fall into when trying to pay off their credit cards.
+While many people prioritise credit card debt, the money saving expert points to current account overdrafts — which typically charge interest as high as 40 per cent — as being considerably more costly, and a trap many can fall into when trying to pay off their credit cards.

-Speaking on The Martin Lewis Podcast, Lewis told viewers: “If you’re overdrawn, your debit card is a debt card too, and it is more expensive than a credit card,” adding: “think of your overdraft like a debt - plan to pay it off.”
+Speaking on The Martin Lewis Podcast, the financial expert told viewers: “If you’re overdrawn, your debit card is a debt card too, and it is more expensive than a credit card,” adding: “think of your overdraft like a debt - plan to pay it off.”

 Up next